Son arrested after mother’s body found in LA-area trash bin

 HUNTINGTON PARK, Calif.
-(AP) - The body of a 66-year-old woman was discovered in a Los Angeles-area trash bin and her son was arrested in connection with her death, authorities said.
+(AP) - The son of a 75-year-old woman found dead in a Los Angeles-area trash bin has been arrested on suspicion of her murder, authorities said Wednesday.

-Teresa Pasillas Iniguez was found dead Monday in Huntington Park, near where she was reported missing by a relative the night before, the Los Angeles Times reported.
+The body of Teresa Pasillas Iniguez was discovered Monday in Huntington Park, near where she was reported missing by a relative the night before.

+Iniguez’s son, Christian Torres, was detained Monday as part of the investigation and later arrested, Los Angeles County sheriff’s officials said.
+He could face a murder charge.
+It wasn’t known Wednesday if the 32-year-old has an attorney.

+There is no known motive and the murder weapon has not been identified, sheriff’s officials said.

 Sign up for Daily Newsletters